SimonKraatz-USDA/EzPAI/README.md

 # EzPAI: Python scripts for extracting Plant Area Index from zenith-looking Digital Cover Photography

+## Please cite as
+Kraatz, S., Cosh, M. H., Kelly, V., Bourgeau-Chavez, L., Chang, J. G., Cook, C., ... & Colliander, A. (2025).
+A new digital cover photography dataset and processing tool for SMAPVEX19-22: How siting and sky condition impact plant area index retrievals in continuous measurement set-ups.
+Agricultural and Forest Meteorology, 373, 110767.

 ## Background and need:
 EzPAI was developed to meet our need to monitor tree canopy changes with Digital Cover Photography (DCP).
 DCPs were installed 40+ USDA soil moisture monitoring stations, that were installed to help with calibration and validation efforts of NASA’s Soil Moisture Active Passive (SMAP) over forests [1].
 This particular SMAP Validation Experiment extended from 2019 through 2022, but only few stations had a continuous 4 year record (most had 3 years).
 Originally the experiment plan was to be conducted and completed during 2019, however a combination of COVID and SMAP satellite dropouts caused delays in the ability to conduct the field campaign until 2022.